|Change Your Filters * Improve Your Life

 airflow.
 Without using a filter, the furnace would get clogged from the dust and debris, which in turn, will make the furnace work

 harder and probably break down, this is the basic reasons for using furnace filters.
 Although, originally used to protect the motor

 of the furnace, furnace filters have come a long way and have been redesigned to take into consideration more environmental

-issues.
-In today’s market, furnace filters are able to improve the indoor air quality by trapping dust, dirt, debris, pollen, smoke,
+issues in today’s market.
+Furnace filters are able to improve the indoor air quality by trapping dust, dirt, debris, pollen, smoke, etc.

-etc. In order to maintain your furnace system and at the same time improving your indoor air quality, we suggest you should look
+In order to maintain your furnace system and at the same time improving your indoor air quality, we suggest you should look at a

 The filtering media is continuous filament spun glass.
 A resistance bonding agent provides rigidity and resistance to media